INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/logs/log_AdrianGirone.md

 ### Additional thoughts
 I want to transition towards software use documentation and model explanations for our users soon; The technical difficulties are far more time consuming than we would have liked

+---

+### Date:
+Week of  April 14, 2025

+Log entry on April 20, 2025

+### Number of hours:
+20 hours towards research and troubleshooting our SLEAP and Diplomat dockerfiles + builds

+### Rose:
+Got functional SLEAP and DLC containers running in cyverse

+### Bud:
+Working on getting snapshot for functional apps in Jetstream.
+Working on documentation final product and iShowcase poster

+### Thorn:
+Ran into some issues regarding GPU on cyverse; The training training and inference stage takes a while, not confident it is actually utilizing the GPU like we want

+---